Things to Do in Auckland City Centre for Free (or Cheap)

-1. Coast to Coast walk
+1. Walk the Coast to Coast Walk – FREE

 Want to see the best of central Auckland on foot?
 The coast to coast walk encapsulates parks and the volcanic cones of Mt Eden and One Tree Hill, offering picture-perfect views of Auckland city.
 If you don’t feel like doing the whole thing, you will get all the major highlights between the Auckland Domain and One Tree Hill.